 For the very reasonable fee of £3 you are given your own key to the Tardis which is the entrance to the museum and getting that all important photo is free!

 Inside the Tardis is a museum which is much bigger than you would imagine from the outside!
-Inside it is jam packed full of genuine Dr Who monsters and outfits which have appeared in the shows themselves and often crop up at various fan events around the world and Comiccon.
+Inside it is jam-packed full of genuine Dr Who monsters and outfits which have appeared in the shows themselves and often crop up at various fan events around the world and ComicCon.

-And finally, of course, I couldn’t resist including a photo of my with my favourite, the 10th Doctor (and so much more), David Tennant!
+And finally, of course, I couldn’t resist including a photo of me with my favourite, the 10th Doctor (and so much more), David Tennant!
 We were at Comic Relief at BBC Television centre last March.

 It’s time to move on from Doctor Who so keep an eye open for my next blog about the Turner and Nelson exhibitions at the National Maritime Museum, Greenwich.